-A daughter of Bird and Capallia-Eason, who was one of the children hurt in the crash, is now living in Michigan with her father and learning to live without her brothers.
+The daughter of Bird and Capallia-Eason was one of the children hurt in the crash.
+She's now living in Michigan with her father and learning to live without her brothers.

 "She's in school.
 Her physical injuries have fully healed.
 Given what happened, she's a very happy and normal 8-year-old," Bird said.
 "So there has been some very high points and there have been some very low points."